How to Build a Production-Ready Auto-Scaling Azure Web App with Modular Terraform (VMSS, Load Balancer & NAT Gateway)

 • Azure Virtual Network (VNet) providing network isolation

-• Standard Load Balancer distributing inbound traffic
+• Standard Azure Load Balancer distributing inbound traffic

-• PHP Web Application, bootstrapped automatically using cloud-init on each VM
+• PHP web application, bootstrapped automatically on each VM using cloud-init

 Project Structure: Modular Terraform Layout